-However, unlike other high-quality online learning platforms, Skillshare accepts anyone as teachers.
+However, unlike other high-quality online learning platforms, Skillshare accepts anyone as an instructor.

 How much does Skillshare cost?

-If you’ve Googled “Skillshare cost” but weren’t able to find a pricing page, you’re not alone.
-Skillshare isn’t forthcoming about their pricing, but to save you from all the trouble of internet sleuthing, here is a quick breakdown of what you can expect to pay for Skillshare.
+If you’ve Googled “Skillshare cost” but couldn’t find a pricing page, you’re not alone.
+Skillshare isn’t forthcoming about its pricing, but to save you from all the trouble of internet sleuthing, here is a quick breakdown of what you can expect to pay for Skillshare.

-- Free membership—Yes, Skillshare offers a free month trial if you sign up for their monthly plan (you can always cancel before you are charged).
+- Free membership—Yes, Skillshare offers a free 1-month trial if you sign up for their monthly plan (you can always cancel before you are charged).

-- Monthly—After your free 1-month trial, Skillshare costs $32 per month
+- Monthly subscription—After your free 1-month trial, Skillshare costs $32 per month

 - Yearly—If you are looking to save, a yearly membership costs $168 which averages out to $14 per month.

-At the time of publication, Skillshare is running a 40% off promotion which means you can sign up for a Skillshare annual subscription for a hair over $100.
+At various times during the year, Skillshare runs a 40% off promotion (promo code “annual40aff”) which means you can sign up for a Skillshare annual subscription for a hair over $100.
 (Prices vary for our non-U.S. readers.)
 However, for the other times during the year, you can receive a 30% off discount using the button below.
 (Read my Skillshare Pricing Guide for up-to-date prices.)